maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 the `search_tweets()`-function from the “rtweet”-package to import twitter data into your R environment.
 This will return up to 18000 tweets from the past 10 days.
-Copy the code chunk bellow, to generate a dataframe based on a free-text search on the term “sesamestreet”.
+Copy the code chunk bellow, to generate a dataframe based on a free-text search on the term “sesamestreet” to follow our example.

     sesamestreet_data <- search_tweets(q = "sesamestreet", n = 18000)

 # Step 1: Exploration of a dataset's timely dispersion
-Exploring a dataset’s timely dimensions can facilitate the first analytical review of the data.
-In case you are studying a single phenomenon’s evolvement over time (like our interest in specific events that spurred discussions around Sesame Street), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing.
+Exploring a dataset’s timely dimensions can facilitate the first analytical review of your data.
+In case you are studying a single phenomenon’s evolvement over time (like our interest in specific events that spurred discussions around *Sesame Street*), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing as to it signifigance.
 It can be the first step in understanding how all of the collected data relates to the phenomenon over time.
-Your interest in timely dispersion could relate not to an event but rather to a dataset’s total distribution based on a set of categories.
-For instance, in case you were working on data from the National Gallery, you might want to explore the distribution of its collection according to different periods in art history.
+Your interest in timely dispersion could also relate not to an event but rather to a dataset’s total distribution based on a set of categories.
+For instance, in case you were working on data from the National Gallery, you might want to explore the distribution of its collections according to different periods in art history to which are represented the most or the least.
 Knowledge of the timely dispersion of the overall dataset can help contextualize the individual datapoints selected for close reading in step 3.

 ## Example of a dataset's timely dispersion: Twitter data

+In this example you are interested in how much *Sesame Street* is talked about on Twitter during a given period of time.
+We also want to know how many tweets used the official hashtag "\#sesamestreet" during this period.

 In R, you work with packages each adding numerous functionalities to the core functions of R. In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
 To install packages in R see this section of lesson [Basic Text Processing in R](https://programminghistorian.org/en/lessons/basic-text-processing-in-r#package-set-up).
 To use the packages in R they have to be loaded with the `library()` function as below: